dizhang168/shadow-dom-selection/README.md

 ## Open questions

+### Spec changes for getComposedRanges

+We need to update Selection API specification to have Composed definitions.
+See [selection-api-spec-changes](./selection-api-spec-changes.md) for the full proposal.

 ### Flat Tree vs Composed Tree

 Previously, with the assumption that all selections are within one tree, a DOM traversal is sufficient However, with the idea of a composed tree comes the necessity of re-considering how we traverse and compare the selection points.